How do I start?

 Family time is more important than . . . - Families these days are being pulled in so many different directions, that family time has all but disappeared.
 Here are a few articles to help keep things in the proper perspective.

 1966 Conference address on Socialism - Titled "Is Socialism the United Order?" by Marion G. Romney.
 As homeschoolers we hear much about the socialist-style school system.
-This is a very interesting and informative article about Socialism, the United Order, and our free agency.
+This is a very interesting and informative article about Socialism, the United Order, and our moral agency.
 A good one to read from start to finish, and very relevant for our day.

 OTHER LDS LINKS that you may find useful for homeschool.